What is The Atticus Project?

 No. The Atticus Project aims to build an open-source training dataset for the public.
-Namely, we are building a playbook for the AI to learn from.
+The Atticus Dataset is availible for free to the public under CC BY 4.0.

 Why is Atticus uniquely positioned to contribute to the accuracy and efficiency of contract review using AI?